LucVermeer/OffTime/REPORT.md

 this data is being collected to make it possible to train such an algorithm in the future when there is enough data.
 Whenever a 'Siesta' is finished it is saved along with a timestamp.
 This timestamp can be used to improve future suggestion notifications.

-## The suggestion notifications ##
+### The suggestion notifications ###
 To send notifications the app had to be capable of running in the background.
 This was one of the biggest challenges as I had zero experience with this, and I had to create a thread that was capable of running in the background efficiently, as it would be running most of the time when the phone is turned on (for optimal usage).
 After checking out some ways to do this it became clear the choice would either be AlarmManager or Workmanager.
 Both are capable of doing work periodically, but the difference between both is that
 WorkManager will defer an action if this would make the phone run more efficiently.
 Also WorkManager is capable of executing a task whenever certain conditions are met.
 Unfortunately, later it turned out that this conditions were pretty limited, and were more along the lines of: 'does the phone have internet connection' than: 'is this app running'.
-This was kind off a set back because it meant
+This was kind of a set back because it meant
-I couldn't sent notifications when certain charactistically time wasting apps (in my case e.g. Instagram) were running.
+I couldn't sent notifications when certain charactistically time wasting apps (e.g. Instagram) were running.
 Nonetheless WorkManager seemed to be the better choice because of it's efficiency.

 The notifications are send from a WorkManager that is started whenever the user opens the app and the 'Notify me' switch in the Settings fragment is checked.
 Based on the productivity the user choose in the seekbar above this switch notifications are send every 15, 20, 25 or 30 minutes, or not at all.
 The user has to do this manually as there is no model because there is no data to train the model on